-- ➤ Each classroom stores Geography resources appropriate for the key stage they teach. - Geographical Association and Hamilton Trust. - > In Key stage 2, additional resources are stored within their shared area. - ➤ High quality books to support the teaching of Geography can be found within the classroom and in our school library. - > There is a dedicated Geography budget and staff are able to request resources to support, supplement and enhance the delivery of the curriculum.
+- Each classroom stores Geography resources (atlases, globes, digital technology for Digi maps) appropriate for the key stage they teach. - > Geographical Association and Hamilton Trust. - > In Key stage 2, additional resources are stored within their shared area. - High quality books to support the teaching of Geography can be found within the classroom and in our school library. - There is a dedicated Geography budget and staff are able to request resources to support, supplement and enhance the delivery of the curriculum.